 Hi!
 I am Candace Cameron Bure.
 You may best know me as ‘D.J Tanner’ in the hit television series “Full House” and Netflix’s “Fuller House.”
-I also take over your television around Christmas time on Hallmark Channel!
+I also take over your television around Christmas time!

 A fun fact about me is that I wear a lot of different hats.
 Yes, I am an actress.
 I am also a wife, mother of three, producer, director, business woman, I served as a talk show host on “The View” for two years, and I’m a New York Times Best-Selling Author!

 While I am thankful for all of those opportunities and titles, I feel that the most life changing one I identify with is “Christian.”
 I am a Christian woman who loves Jesus and seeks to give Him the glory above all else.
 More about that below.

 What some of you may not know is that while you were catching up on Full House reruns, I was busy growing a family with my husband and former professional hockey player Valerie (Val) Bure.

 How did we meet you ask?
 My “Full House” co-star , Dave Coulier (Joey Gladstone), introduced us at a charity hockey game when I was 19.
 With Val’s blonde flowy locks and Russian accent, how could I resist!?
 We were married soon after in 1996.

 Fun fact: it turned out Val learned English by watching Full House!
 Our family quickly became a family of 5 with the birth of our children Natasha, Lev, and Maks.
 All of my “babies” are officially entering into adulthood and leaving the nest.